sharklovin/Nnamso-mkpong-cybersecurity-labs-portfolio/Lab Experience/Risk Identification, Assessment and Management.md

 - **Inappropriate Content Access:** Students bypass filters to access violent, explicit, or otherwise harmful online content.

-- **Data Breach:** Unauthorized access to sensitive student data such as grades, personal information that are stored on a local server.

 - **Network Outage:** The internet connection or local network fails, rendering the lab unusable for online activities.

 - **Damage to Equipment:** Accidental or intentional physical damage to computers, keyboards, or monitors by students.